Manor Medical has a large pool of donors who have helped create many families over the last decade from all over the world.

 At Manor Medical all donors must undergo a comprehensive and extensive medical, genetic and psychological screening to meet eligibility to donate through the Manor Medical Centers Donor program.

-This process is overseen by our Senior Medical Consultant who is a leading Israeli fertility expert and our Ukrainian and Australian psychologists.
+This process is overseen by our Senior Medical Consultant who is a leading Israeli fertility expert and our onsite Ukrainian and Georgian psychologists.
 Not all women who wish to donate are approved as we want to ensure the donors meet the highest standards and are also making the right decision for them and their family.

 Donors undergo the following screening and assessments: